zenml-io/zenml-projects/zen-news-summarization/README.md

 is running on.
 In fact, by utilizing just one flag, it is possible to switch from a local default stack to a remote deployment with scheduled pipelines.

-- **The scalability**: This is a small PoC-like example which aims to prove that ZenML can help you streamline your workflows and accelerate your development process.
+- **The scalability**: This is a small PoC-like example that aims to prove that ZenML can help you streamline your workflows and accelerate your development process.
 However, it barely scratches the surface of how you can improve it even further.
 For more information, check this section.